 The Castro de Ovil is a collection of archaeological ruins of a village of the II century BC, which falls in the Iron Age of the Northwest part of the Iberian Peninsula, although it also shows traces of the Roman occupation.
 This hill fort is referred to in documents from the Middle Ages, being the first references found in a document dating from 897.

 The site was identified in February 1981 in a place called the Lugar do Monte, parish of Paramos, in Espinho.
-The archaeological work began in the early 80s, and interventions were resumed in 1994 under the action of the Office of Archaeology of Espinho City Council.
+The archaeological work began in the early 80s, and interventions were resumed in 1994 under the action of the Office of Archaeology of Espinho City Hall.

 The collected pieces are primarily of indigenous ceramics, smooth or with typical decoration of the Neolithic era.